stefanofabi/drops-lims/README.md

 # npm install
 # npm run dev
 ```
-4. Create a link to the storage folder that contains everything related to the application and create the application key that will protect user sessions and other data.
+4. Create the application key that will protect user sessions and other data.

 ```
 # php artisan key:generate